 With 13 Destroyer albums now under his belt, 2011’s smooth, suave and undeniably sophisticated Kaputt signalled a creative breakthrough for Bejar, who morphed into an elegant lounge singer, which garnered international acclaim and helped set the pace for indie music in the decade to come.

 It was around then Bejar set his career on a new path by putting down his guitar.

-“I think that’s the biggest thing that ever happened to me, when I decided to put the guitar down forever, in the band at least, and focus on being a singer,” he says.
+“I think that’s the biggest thing that ever happened to me,” he says.
+“When I decided to put the guitar down forever and focus on being a singer.”